garybgenett/gary-os/README.md

           easier to just include it into this project than to replicate all of the referenced pieces.
     * [gentoo](https://github.com/garybgenett/gary-os/blob/master/gentoo)
-        * Contains the entirety of my personal Funtoo/Gentoo configuration, including the scripts and files I use to manage my Funtoo/Gentoo installations.
+        * Contains the entirety of my personal Funtoo configuration, including the scripts and files I use to manage my Funtoo installations.
     * [scripts](https://github.com/garybgenett/gary-os/blob/master/scripts)
         * All the code used to create GaryOS lives in here.
 Exported from my personal scripts directory.